Golden Triangle Cultural Tour

 --

 After breakfast, we drive from Delhi to Agra and arrive in the afternoon.
 Your stay in Agra is again in a beautiful homestay.
-After rest, visit the Agra Fort on a guided tour.
-Thereafter, choose any one of these activities:
+After rest, visit the Agra Fort on a guided tour, followed by a visit to the embroidery artisans for a 45-minute workshop.
+Learn about the art of Zardozi, where you learn to do embroidery with metal wire, an art form that once adorned the palaces inside Agra Fort.

 --